drewby/FriesOrNot/README.md

 * Additional images for testing your model.
 * Software: Xcode
 * Optional: iPhone to test your app on a device

+### Lab assets

+The assets folder of this code repository ([https://github.com/drewby/FriesOrNot](https://github.com/drewby/FriesOrNot)) contains the following:

+* Training - a set of images to train your custom image classifier
+* Test - some extra images to test your image classifier
+* Snippets - a copy of the code used in the lab, in case you don't want to type
+* defaultPhoto.png - a place holder image for the Swift app Image View.

 ## Creating a new image classifier project